WELCOME TO TALKING OF TRAINS

 The programme of activities is organised by the class tutor with help from a Committee.
 The high attendances have enabled the annual fee to be kept very low compared with other W.E.A. and adult education classes.

-The 2013/14 course fee will be £50 covering all 20 sessions.
+The 2013/14 course fee is £50 covering all 20 sessions.
 A pro-rata rate applies for members joining from January.

 Cheques should be made out to 'Surbiton & Kingston Talking of Trains'